kevinrenskers/dotfiles/README.md

     $ brew install bash-completion
     $ git clone https://github.com/kevinrenskers/dotfiles.git && cd dotfiles && ./bootstrap.sh

-Extra step if you use ZSH:
+Extra steps if you use ZSH:

     $ curl -L https://github.com/robbyrussell/oh-my-zsh/raw/master/tools/install.sh | sh

+To get the [agnostic theme](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) to work:
+1. install the powerline fonts from https://github.com/Lokaltog/powerline-fonts/tree/master/Menlo
+2. install the Solarized Dark colorscheme in iTerm2 or OS X Terminal from http://ethanschoonover.com/solarized

 **Restart your shell after it's done.** Read the `INSTALL.md` file for more detailed instructions and tips.

 On a fresh Mac you might want to run `$ . .osx` to setup some sensible defaults.